nidohl/nidohl/README.md

 i am a mole-rat therian and im currently saving for a fursuit !!

 please support me on tiktok over at @ loretta.weinhouse

+GUYS SHES TAKING AWAY MY MESSAGES PLS THIS LITERALLY IS NOT ME IM SOBBING -NID